Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ### Assign Labels
 <div class="divider"></div>

-Click on Add Labels below Conversation Labels and select the category to which this conversation belongs.
+Click on Add Labels within the Conversation Labels menu and select the category to which this Conversation belongs.

 <figure>